MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/7-summary.md

-In this module, you've explored various topics like how to build a plan a front-end app.
-There are many considerations on how to select things like a framework for the front end.

-After that, we approached the fact that a front-end and back-end parts could be created by different teams.
-If that's the case you might need to rely on mocked data if, for example,  the back-end team takes time implementing their parts.
+In this module, you explored how to build a front-end app.
+You considered that different teams might be involved in creating front-end and back-end parts.
+For example, if the back-end team takes time implementing its parts, you learned that you might need to rely on mocked data while you wait.

-Finally we discussed how to connect the front end and the back end and how you initially would run into problems with CORS.
-CORS is really about protecting your API from requests from domains that are not allowed.
-By configuring CORS properly, you can have your back-end allowlist the domain your front-end app is running on.
+Finally, you examined how to connect the front end and the back end, and how to work with CORS to protect your API from requests from domains that aren't allowed.
+By configuring CORS properly, you can add the domain of your front-end to the allowlist of your back end, and successfully connect the two pieces of your app.